tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

 expected to use the RESTful interface described above.
 The second is a human using a standard web browser to work with the filesystem.
-This user is given a series of HTML pages with links to download files, and forms that use POST actions to upload, rename, and delete files.
+This user is given a series of HTML pages with links to download files, and forms that use POST actions to upload, rename, and unlink files.

 When an error occurs, the HTTP response code will be set to an appropriate 400-series code (like 404 Not Found for an unknown childname, or 400 Bad Request